Find Out Type and Model of LCD Panel in an iMac, MacBook, MacBook Pro, etc

 ioreg -lw0 | grep IODisplayEDID | sed "/[^<]*</s///" | xxd -p -r | strings -6

-You will see something similar to this:
+After hitting return, you will see something similar to this reported back:

 With the first line being the LCD panel model and the second line being the color profile you are using (same as set in your Display preferences).
 You can then find out what the manufacturer and specs of the display are by googling for the model number, for instance LTN154BT turns up this page indicating it is a Samsung 15″ display running at 1440×900 and capable of displaying a maximum of 262,000 colors.